Everybody, Sing!: Lip-Sing

 Lip-Sing involves players accurately guessing the lyrics by watching a video clip of a lip syncing the correct lyrics, while the audio is muted.
 It was introduced during the "25 Street Vendors" episode of season 1.
 For the third season, a celebrity guest is also tasked with guessing the missing lyric (note that the celebrity guests are not given the answer; they must also guess what the answer is).
 It is up to the player whether or not to trust the celebrity guest.
-Each correct answer in this game is worth 4 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+For the fourth season, the celebrity guests are no longer guessing the missing lyric.
+The correct answers are already given for them to lip sync and the players will have to guess it.
+Each correct answer in this game is worth 2 seconds (previously 4 seconds) towards the jackpot timer, and the player will receive ₱1,000.